powerkernel/yii2-skeleton/README.md

 Yii 2 Skeleton
 ==============

-Yii 2 Skeleton is a skeleton (base on [Yii 2 App Advanced](https://github.com/yiisoft/yii2-app-advanced)) application best for developing complex Web applications with multiple tiers.
+Yii 2 Skeleton is a skeleton (based on [Yii 2 App Advanced](https://github.com/yiisoft/yii2-app-advanced)) application best for developing complex Web applications with multiple tiers.

 The template includes three tiers: front end, back end, and console, each of which